knstmrd/knstmrd.github.io/_pages/work.md

 During my spare time, I work on various machine learning/data analysis tasks.
 I have participated in 7 Kaggle competitions, and have experience with different machine learning tools: Pandas, Scikit-learn, XGBoost, Catboost, Keras, Nolearn.
 I also have some basic knowledge of Spark (which I have not applied to any real-life problems yet, though).

 My other code-related hobby is audio processing.
 I have experience with MAX/MSP and have implemented some sound-processing algorithms (such as a reverb) in it; I also have written a C++ DSP library based on the Armadillo linear algebra library, which implements a basic set of FIR and IIR filters, as well as STFT and other heplful algorithms.
-I'm currently working on an machine learning-based audio generation code.
+I'm currently working on a machine learning-based raw audio generation code.

 In 2013-2014 I've also worked as a freelance web designer and have created various online Javascript games, and gained some Django and related framework experience, as well as some knowledge of CSS and HTML.